 In addition to establishing a sound academic record, it is also important for students to develop their personal qualifications through leadership opportunities and community service, and to gain a better understanding of their intended health career through clinical exposure.

 1. Service Opportunities – Campus Ministry offers numerous weekly service programs that offer experience in health settings including: Lankenau Hospital, Inglis House (wheelchair community), Simpson House (nursing care facility for the elderly), as well as soup kitchens and Project HOME for the homeless.
 There are also service immersion trips during summer and break periods.
-For more information, check out the Campus Ministry website or contact Beth Ford at firstname.lastname@example.org.
+For more information, check out the Campus Ministry Weekly Service website at https://clubs.sju.edu/weeklyservice/or contact Beth Ford McNamee at email@example.com

 2. Health-Related Clubs / Honor Societies –